Jimmy1500/filius/README.md

 * How to build project
     make (compile program)
     make build (compile program, for the first time)
-    make clean (clean obj and lib directory for clean build)
+    make clean (clean obj and lib directories for clean build)
 * How to run tests
     make run
 * Supported additional test utilities